 Non-River Cleanup Areas

-Cleanup is substantially complete at all 20 contaminated areas outside the River.
+Cleanup is complete at all 20 contaminated areas outside the River.
 See link to a Figure showing the location of the areas and the current status (PDF) (1 pg, 1.2 MB, About PDF).

-Fifty acres of cleaned up property have been transferred to the Pittsfield Economic Development Authority (PEDA) for redevelopment.
-PEDA currently has two tenants; a two-acre solar array and a financial services company; and the Berkshire Innovation Center—a research and development facility for advanced manufacturing.
+- Fifty acres of cleaned up property have been transferred to the Pittsfield Economic Development Authority (PEDA) for redevelopment.
+PEDA currently has three tenants; a two-acre solar array; a financial services company; and the Berkshire Innovation Center—a research and development facility for advanced manufacturing.
 There are development proposals in the works for two other PEDA parcels.

 Upper 2-Miles of river sediment and bank